spuleri/non-floating-point-calculator/README.md

 	The source directory contains an example file.
 The contents and name can both be changed, as long as the format requirments are met.

-Changes Since First Submission
-	- General bug fixes for standard capabilities (all test cases work, including highly complex).
-	- Improved stability.
-	- Ability to parse .txt files.
-	- No longer requires spaces between numbers/operators/parentheses.
-No spaces are required at all.
-	- Multiplication no longer needs to be explicit; i.e., "3(2+3)" outputs "15", and "3pi" is read as "3 * pi".
-	- Ability to read in decimals and output in decimal form (decimals can always be read in, and the decimal mode in the program only changes the output format).
-	- Ability to display previous answers in decmial form (when in decimal mode).